Yiling-Huo/eye-tracking-workshop-slides/_handout/day3.md

 ## Incrementality in sentence processing

-Last week we covered some reading eye-tracking studies that addressed incrementality in sentence processing.
+Yesterday we covered some reading eye-tracking studies that addressed incrementality in sentence processing.
 A line of studies also addresses this using the visual world paradigm.

 ### Altmann & Kamide @altmann1999incremental {-}